jackieMboyaAchieng/Food-Prices/README.md

-# Food-Prices
-This repo contains food price analysis for Kenya from 2006 to 2024

-# Analysis of Food Prices in Kenya Using WFP Data
+# Analysis of Food Prices in Kenya.

 ## Introduction